-The firm's average daily LCR for the three months ended December 30, 2022 was 141%, which is largely driven by:
+The firm's average daily LCR for the three months ended December 31, 2024, was 175%, which is largely driven by:

-- HQLA, which consists of cash with the Federal Reserve Bank, U.S. Treasury securities purchased outright and sourced via reverse repurchase transactions. - Net cash outflows primarily related to operational and non-operational deposits and to a lesser degree, secured wholesale funding.
+- HQLA, which consists of cash with the Federal Reserve Bank, and U.S. Treasury securities sourced via reverse repurchase transactions and purchased outright. - Net cash outflows primarily related to operational and non-operational deposits and to a lesser degree, secured wholesale funding.